realA10001986/Time-Circuits-Display/README.md

 **Night mode**

 Night mode will switch off the *destination time* and *last time departed* displays, dim the *present time* display to a minimum, and reduce the volume of sound playback (except alarm).
 Holding "4" enables night mode, holding "5" disables it.

+In the Config Portal, you can configure automatic night mode.
+Enter start and end hours, and the device will go into night mode at the defined start hour (xx:00), and return to normal at end hour (yy:00).
+To disable automatic night mode, set start and end to the same value.

 **The keypad menu**